DrivEV Smart Charging Rewards

 • What Do You Mean by OEM Account or App?

-Original Equipment Manufacturer (OEM) is the manufacturer of your car (e.g. Tesla, Rivian, Kia, etc.) and each has their own way of communicating with the car.
+Original Equipment Manufacturer (OEM) is the manufacturer of your car (e.g. Tesla, Rivian, Kia, etc.) or charger and each has their own way of communicating with the car.
 This can often be called a ‘connected services app’.
-To connect your car to the FlexCharging program you will need your login credentials for the service from your manufacturer.
+To connect your car or charger to the FlexEnergi program you will need your login credentials for the service from your manufacturer.

-If you do not know your login for your car’s OEM online account, you will need to request/reset your account information with your manufacturer to obtain the correct information.
-This is needed to connect your car to FlexCharging.
+If you do not know your login, you will need to request/reset your account information with your manufacturer to obtain the correct information.
+This is needed to connect to FlexEnergi.

 • Are there Common Best Practices for each EV Manufacturer, Make, & Model?